HaoHuang0527/Haohuang0527.github.io/_pages/about.md

 ------
 Honour

-Spring 2024: The BDR Scholarship - Academic Performance
+The BDR Scholarship - Academic Performance, Spring 2024

-Fall 2023: The BDR Scholarship - Academic Performance
+The BDR Scholarship - Academic Performance, Fall 2023

-Spring 2023: Dean's List for the School of Engineering
+Dean's List for the School of Engineering, Spring 2023

-Fall 2022: Dean's List for the School of Engineering
+Dean's List for the School of Engineering, Fall 2022

-2021: Second prize of Guangdong Province in the 37th Chinese Mathematical Olympiad
+Second prize of Guangdong Province in the 37th Chinese Mathematical Olympiad, 2021

-2020: Second prize of Guangdong Province in the 37th Chinese Physics Olympiad
+Second prize of Guangdong Province in the 37th Chinese Physics Olympiad, 2020

 ------
 Research Projects